tobie/www.tobie.me/index.md

 My name is **Tobie Langel**.
 I live in Geneva, Switzerland.

-I work as an independent [open-source and web standards consultant](http://www.codespeaks.com) for companies such as Microsoft, Intel, Mozilla or Google.
+I work as an independent [open-source and web standards consultant](http://www.codespeaks.com) for companies such as Microsoft, Intel, Mozilla, or Google.
 I'm currently editing [Web IDL](http://heycam.github.io/webidl/), which is used to describe interfaces implemented by web browsers.

-Previously, I worked as a software engineer at Facebook, as Facebook's W3C Advisory Committee Representative, and W3C's Testing Lead.
+Previously, I worked as a software engineer in Facebook's Open-source and Web Standards Team, as Facebook's W3C Advisory Committee Representative, and W3C's Testing Lead.
 You can find out more about my past and present work on [Linkedin](https://ch.linkedin.com/in/tobielangel).